 DOT and ECE 22.06 Motorcycle Helmet Standards Explained

 DOT FMVSS No. 218 and ECE 22.06 help riders understand whether a helmet is built for specific road-use requirements, but they are only part of the buying decision.
-This guide explains how to read certification information and how Cyril R1-PRO, FF357, and A128 fit different helmet choices.
+This guide explains how to read certification information and how Cyril R1-PRO, Cyril Mad Shark, and Cyril A128 fit different helmet choices.

-Certification labels can help riders compare helmets, but they do not replace fit, correct fastening, visor clarity, helmet condition, and responsible riding habits.
-A helmet should be chosen by reading the standard information together with the actual model type and daily riding use case.
+Certification labels can help riders compare helmets, but they work best when read together with fit, fastening, visor clarity, helmet condition, model type, and daily riding use case.

 Motorcycle helmet standards can be confusing when you are comparing products online.
 Riders often see labels such as DOT or ECE 22.06, but the label alone does not explain whether a helmet fits your riding routine, your head shape, or your daily comfort needs.

 For Cyril riders, the same standards appear across different helmet styles.
-The R1-PRO and FF357 are full face options, while the A128 is a dual visor modular helmet.
+The Cyril R1-PRO and Cyril Mad Shark are full face options, while the Cyril A128 is a dual visor modular helmet.
 Understanding the standard is useful, but the better buying decision starts with the type of helmet you actually need.

 Read the Label